The Daedalus Variations: Production

 The original concept of an episode involving alternate realities was a room in Atlantis that shifts into alternate realities.
 However, the idea had several issues, including the possibility of no Atlantis in one reality, so Robert C. Cooper suggested using the Daedalus.
 The final draft of "The Daedalus Variations" was completed on February 11.
 On February 12, the prosthetics meeting for the episode, as well as "The Seed", "Broken Ties" and "Whispers" took place, which most likely involved the unknown aliens featured from the episode.
 The appearance of the aliens was revealed in the advertisement for the episode on July 27.
 In an interview with episode writer, Alan McCullough, he described the episode as a "great team show", and a "visual effects spectacular."
 On March 10, Captain Sobol was cast.
 Sobol was the alternate commander of the Daedalus, rather than Colonel Caldwell (Mitch Pileggi).
 By the time the episode aired, Sobol was female (portrayed by Tracy Waterhouse), she held the rank of Colonel instead, and her name was spelled "Sobel".

 Much of the episode was filmed on the Daedalus set.
 Due to that, visual effects were required to fill in the external shots.
 The episode was reportedly one of the most expensive VFX budgets in the series, and is the most expensive for the season.
 The star map behind the captain's chair of the Daedalus is usually lit green.
 However, the episode's writer and supervising producer, Alan McCullough, deliberately turned the map 90 degrees and changed the color from green to orange, so as to make the ship different from the normal Daedalus.
 McCullough also stated that the episode is a one-off, but did not rule out a return beyond the fifth season.
 He also said that he originally planned the team to visit a reality where the Ancients won the war against the Wraith, but this idea was dropped as it would detract from the main storyline.
 The episode was Jason Momoa's first appearance with his customised wig.
-After he had his hair cut by the time the fourth season was completed, for the first three episodes he had it sewn back on.
+Although he had his hair cut by the time the fourth season was completed, for the first three episodes of Season Five, he had his dreadlocks sewn back on.
 However, when SCI FI wouldn't allow his hairstyle to be changed, they switched to the wig after Momoa complained about the pain of having his hair sewn on again.